Jason Day's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Jason Day.

 Jason Day is an Australian professional golfer who achieved early success on the PGA Tour, winning the HP Byron Nelson Championship in his third season.
-His breakout year came in 2015 when he won five events, including the PGA Championship, and reached world #1.
-He continued his strong play through 2016, winning The Players Championship and retaining his top ranking.
-After a period of inconsistent performance, Day experienced a resurgence in 2023, winning the AT&T Byron Nelson and returning to the world's top 20.
+His standout year came in 2015, highlighted by a PGA Championship victory and reaching world number one.
+He continued his success through 2016, adding The Players Championship to his achievements and maintaining his top ranking.
+After a period of erratic play that saw him fall outside the top 100, Day experienced a resurgence in 2023, winning the AT&T Byron Nelson, marking a return to form and the world's top 20.

-In 2000, at the age of 13, Jason Day had his first big win in an Australian Masters junior event on the Gold Coast, where he won with scores of 87, 78, 76, and 76.
+At the age of 13, Jason Day had his first big win in 2000 at an Australian Masters junior event on the Gold Coast.
+He won with scores of 87, 78, 76 and 76.

 In 2004, Jason Day won the Australian Boys' Amateur and the Boys 15–17 division at the Callaway World Junior Championship.